kairos-io/kairos/docs/content/upgrade/kubernetes.md

 pre = "<b>- </b>"
 +++

 Kairos upgrades can be driven either manually or via Kubernetes.
-In order to trigger upgrades it is required to apply a CRD to the target cluster for the upgrade.
+In order to trigger upgrades, it is required to apply a Central Registration Depository (CRD®) to the target cluster for the upgrade.

 ### Upgrading from version X to version Y with Kubernetes

-To upgrade a node it is necessary [system-upgrade-controller](https://github.com/rancher/system-upgrade-controller) to be deployed in the target cluster.
+To upgrade a node, it is necessary [system-upgrade-controller](https://github.com/rancher/system-upgrade-controller) to be deployed in the target cluster.

 To install it, use kubectl:
 ```bash